-If you are not receiving help to pay your share of drug costs through the Low Income Subsidy (LIS) program or the Program of All-Inclusive Care for the Elderly (PACE), you qualify for a discount on the cost you pay for most covered brand drugs through the Medicare Coverage Gap Discount Program.
-For prescriptions filled in 2019, once the cost paid by you and your retiree drug plan reaches \$3,820 the cost share you pay will reflect all benefits provided by your retiree drug coverage and the Coverage Gap Discount.
-The Coverage Gap Discount applies until the cost paid by you and the Discount reaches \$5,100.
+If you are not receiving help to pay your share of drug costs through the Low Income Subsidy (LIS) program or the Program for All-Inclusive Care for the Elderly (PACE), you qualify for a discount on the cost you pay for most covered brand drugs through the Medicare Coverage Gap Discount Program.
+For prescriptions filled in 2019, once the cost paid by you and your retiree drug plan reaches \$3,820 the cost share you pay will reflect all benefits provided by your retiree drug coverage and the Coverage Gap Discount reaches \$5,100.
 Drug manufacturers have agreed to provide a discount on brand drugs which Medicare considers Part D qualified drugs.
 Please note: Your retiree drug plan may cover some brand drugs beyond those covered by Medicare.
 The discount will not apply to drugs listed as "Extra Covered Drugs" in your benefits.

 If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (Part D EOB) will show any discount provided.
 It will also reflect the coverage provided by your Senior Rx Plus supplemental coverage after the discount is applied.
-Both the amount you pay and the amount discounted by the manufacturer count toward your True Out-of-Pocket (TrOOP) costs as if you had paid them and move you through the coverage gap.
+Both the amount you pay and the amount discounted by the manufacturer count toward your True Out-of-Pocket (TrOOP) costs as if you had paid them and moves you through the coverage gap.
 The amount paid by your plan does not count toward your TrOOP costs.